nystudio107/craft-seomatic/docs/docs/what-it-does.md

 Once you’re familiar with the [meta cascade](./overview.md#the-meta-cascade), it’s safe to jump straight to [configuration](./configuring/) if you’d rather skip this under-the-hood tour.

+None of the information presented here is necessary for you to understand in order to use SEOmatic effectively.

+This section is provided in case you want a gestalt view of how it all works.

 ## Minimal Configuration

 SEOmatic’s approach is to be as useful as possible with the least amount of required configuration.